Strategic communication of narratives: Introduction

 \section{Introduction}

 Convincing others often involves the interpretation of past data.
 When a politician runs for office, she will try to cast her past achievements in the most favorable light.
-She may do so by interpreting past events, claiming a low unemployment rate for herself while blaming economic recessions on external factors like the global economy.
+She may do so by interpreting past events, claiming a low unemployment rate for herself while blaming economic recessions on external factors such as decisions made by the predecessor or the global economy.
 By crafting a \emph{narrative} that carefully arranges the arguments \emph{seemingly} reasonably, she hopes to convince voters of her ability.
 However, rational voters understand that the politician makes these claims not least in order to get elected.
 Consequently, we expect them not to take her layout of arguments at face value.
-Rather, they should correct for the politician's own bias, disciplining her ability to manipulate opinions in her favor. \emph{How and to what extent can a biased narrator convince a receiver by using narratives if they are aware of facing strategic communication?}
+Rather, they should correct for the politician's own bias, disciplining her ability to manipulate opinions in her favor. \emph{How and to what extent can a biased narrator convince uninformed individuals by using narratives if they are aware of facing strategic communication?}

 Our work answers this question by developing a novel cheap-talk game that captures the strategic communication of narratives between a biased sender (she) and an unbiased receiver (he).
-In contrast to the previous literature, \citep{schwartzstein2021using,aina2023tailored}, we assume that the receiver is aware of the sender's strategic incentives to manipulate him.
+In contrast to \cite{schwartzstein2021using}, we assume that the receiver is aware of the sender's strategic incentives to manipulate him.
 This consequently limits the sender's persuasive power as she is disciplined to provide more compelling arguments if she was to convince the receiver.
-Surprisingly, we find that this restriction on the sender is not always in the receiver's interest.